lars-derichter/fiens-lights/README.md

 - _The 470Ω resistor protects the LED strip's data input and improves signal integrity by reducing reflections._
-- _The 1000µF capacitor (6.3V or higher) should be placed as close as possible to the LED strip's power input.
-This prevents voltage drops and flicker caused by sudden current surges when LEDs turn on._
+- _The capacitor (220µF-1000µF, 6.3V or higher) should be placed as close as
+  possible to the LED strip's power input.
+This prevents voltage drops and flicker caused by sudden current surges when LEDs turn on.
+220µF-470µF is sufficient for small setups (≤12 LEDs), while 1000µF is recommended for larger installations or longer wire runs._
 - _**Important:** Electrolytic capacitors are polarized - connect positive (+)
   to 5V and negative (-) to GND.
 Reverse polarity can damage the capacitor._